AnneLoffler/AttractorNetwork-CoM/README.md

 # AttractorNetwork-CoM
-Python code for an Attractor Neural Network (ANN) of Changes of Mind (CoM).
+Python code for an Attractor Network Model (ANM) of Changes of Mind (CoM).